jquery-archive/PEP/README.md

 By default, no Pointer Events are sent from an element.
 This maximizes possibility that a browser can deliver smooth scrolling and jank-free gestures.
 If you want to receive events, you must set the `touch-action` property of that element.

-1. Set up some elements to create events with the `touch-action` attribute
+1. Set up some elements to create events with the [`touch-action` attribute](http://www.w3.org/TR/pointerevents/#the-touch-action-css-property).
-  - `<div id="not-a-scroller" touch-action="none"></div>`
-      - Generates events all the time, will not scroll
-  - `<div id="horizontal-scroller" touch-action="pan-x">`
-      - Generates events in the y axis, scrolls in the x axis
-  - `<div id="vertical-scroller" touch-action="pan-y">`
-      - Generates events in the x axis, scrolls in the y axis
-  - `<div id="all-axis-scroller" touch-action="pan-x pan-y">`
-      - Generates events only when tapping, scrolls otherwise
-      - Can also have the value `pan-y pan-x` or `scroll`

 1. Listen for the desired events
   - `pointermove`: a pointer moves, similar to touchmove or mousemove.